Dual Degree: Ph.D. in Behavioral Psychology and Master of Public Health

 or BIOS 714 | Fundamentals of Biostatistics I | |

-Students complete an empirically based master’s thesis and pass an oral examination on it.
-With their advisor’s approval, empirically based theses from other programs may meet this requirement.
+Students complete an empirically based master’s capstone and pass an oral examination on it.
+With their advisor’s approval, empirically based scholarly works from other programs may meet this requirement.

 The Office of Graduate Studies requires students to have training in responsible scholarship and research skills pertinent to the field of research.
 This will be met by: